Patient education: Chest pain (Beyond the Basics)

 ●Timing of the pain – Ischemic pain tends to come on gradually and get worse over time; it generally lasts from two to five minutes after resting if it is related to exertion.

 ●Things that make the pain better or worse – The patient will be questioned carefully about things that make the pain better or worse.
 For example, if the pain begins during an activity that increases physical exertion, such as walking up stairs, sexual intercourse, or raking leaves, and the pain is relieved within minutes of resting, it could be angina.
 The reason for this is that exercise increases the heart's need for oxygen-rich blood, and the need decreases as the person rests.
-Other things that can increase oxygen demand in the heart include emotional stress, exposure to cold, and eating a meal.
+Other things that can increase oxygen demand in the heart include emotional stress, exposure to cold, and physical effort shortly after a meal.

 If the pain is relieved with nitroglycerin, a medicine used to treat angina, it suggests (but does not prove) that ischemia is the cause.
 Other conditions, especially muscular spasms or esophageal spasm, may also improve with nitroglycerin.
 If eating a meal or taking antacids always relieves the pain, it could be caused by a problem with the esophagus or stomach.

 Finally, the pain of ischemia is not usually affected by taking a deep breath or by pressing on the area of discomfort.
 Ischemic pain tends to be the same regardless of body position, although some patients with ischemia feel relief when sitting up, especially if they lean forward.